 This saves space in the kitchen and gives the kettle more flexibility in terms of its use, without compromising functionality.

 The heating power is easily controlled by using the dial.

-The spigot makes it quick an easy to fill water for cooking and cleaning into the kettle.
+The tap makes it quick an easy to fill the kettle with water for cooking and cleaning.